purecss-co/ronaldo/README.md

-# PureCSS - Responsive Cristiano Ronaldo
+# PureCSS - Cristiano Ronaldo

 Responsive Cristiano Ronaldo using HTML and CSS